front-end-foundations/session1/readme.md

 HTML tags can be styled to look any way you want.
 They convey meaning to the code that comprises the document and make it human readable. _ HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) _ - not stylistically important.

-This is part of the _separation of concerns_.
-For example:

-* content, display, behavior (html, css, javascript)
+This is central the _separation of concerns_: content, display, behavior (html, css, javascript).
-* model, view, controller (MVC - database, interface, logic)

 Concerns are the different aspects of software functionality.
 For instance, the "business logic" of software is a concern, and the interface through which a person uses this logic is another.